TrustPower National Community Awards 2010

 In 2010 The Bay of Islands Vintage Railway Trust was the Supreme Winner of the TrustPower National Community Awards.
 The following text is taken directly from the TrustPower website.

 The Bay of Islands Vintage Railway Trust has restored and operates a vintage steam railway experience between Kawakawa and Opua.
 When the Trust inherited this historic railway it was in complete disrepair, closed by the LTSA in 2000 due to its unsafe state.

 The Trust was driven by the imperative to ensure that an iconic part of New Zealand’s history and culture was not lost.
 The railway dates from the discovery of coal in Kawakawa in 1864, and it was the first passenger train in the North Island.
 The longest of 14 bridges is 270 metres with 34 piers and, when restored, will be the oldest curved wooden bridge in the world.
 The steam engine Gabriel is the only one of its class left in the world from the five originally built in 1927.
-The railway also runs down the middle of the main street in Kawakawa, which is a state highway – totally unique!
+The railway also runs down the middle of the main street in Kawakawa, which is a state highway – totally unique in NZ!

 Yet all this was set to be lost to the nation until the Trust was formed with the determination to restore the full 13 km between Kawakawa and Opua, not only to ensure this precious historic heritage and unique railway was saved, but also to generate economic and social value to the wider community.

 Over the last eight years the Bay of Islands Vintage Railway Trust have raised $1.6 million dollars and now run a popular service four times a day, at weekends and school holidays.
 To make this happen has been a team of over 400 volunteers every year, putting in a staggering 105,034 hours over the eight years since the Trust was formed.